Hamxea/Multi-label-Classification/README.md

 * Unclassified observation 124473

 ### HANDLING IMBALANCED DATA
  Due to high availability of unclassified observation in the datataset.
-Therefore, we used the 35098 classified in atleast one sample to train and validate our model.
+Therefore, we used the 16225 samples that're classified in atleast one sample totalling around 35098 to train and validate our model.
 The new data (train) characteritics
  * Number of data points (records or samples) 16225
  * Number data points of type toxic 15294
  * Number data points of type severe_tocic 1595